-1 The tables in Appendix D reflect the date the project is needed in order to implement the local economic study.
+1 The tables in Appendix D reflect the date the project is needed in order to implement the sensitivity study based on the line loading growth rates in Table5.

 2 The estimated cost is in nominal dollars which reflects the sum of the estimated annual cash flows over the expected development period for the specific project (typically 2 - 5 years), including direct costs, loadings and overheads; but not including AFUDC.
 Each year's cash flow is escalated to the year of the expenditures.
 The sum of the expected cash flows is the estimated cost.